chinmayic/ODIM/svc-aggregation/README.md

 NOTE:

-Only a user with `ConfigureComponents` privilege can add a server.
+1. Only a user with `ConfigureComponents` privilege can add a server.
 If you perform this operation without necessary privileges, you will receive an HTTP `403 Forbidden` error.

+2. BMC can be added with connection method or oem information

+### Adding BMC with OEM information
 ```
 curl -i -X POST \
    -H "X-Auth-Token:{X-Auth-Token}" \